Bathsheba is Informed of Uriah's Death; David Weds Bathsheba; A Son is Born; The Lord is Displeased with David

 Bathsheba is Informed of Uriah's Death

 A messenger arrives in Jerusalem with news of Uriah's death.
 Bathsheba and a member of her household express their great dismay.
 In this illustration, the outline of Bathsheba's house has been traced from that of David's palace on the preceding page.
-(2 Kings 11:26)
+(2 Samuel 11:26)

 David Weds Bathsheba